 Cosmetology schools in KS lay the groundwork for a smooth and quick licensing process.
 The Kansas Board of Cosmetology verifies your completion of 1,500 training hours and schedules your written exam and practical exam.
 Once you earn passing scores on these tests and pay a $45 licensing fee, you may become a licensed cosmetologist.

 You may be able to complete your beauty education in less than one year, and in that year, you can master dozens of important skills.
 You do have to master theory and terminology, but it's even more important to have the hands-on skills needed in a salon.
 That's why the Kansas Board of Cosmetology sets specific training requirements for accredited beauty schools.

 License renewal period

 Kansas licenses expire every two years in the month of your birthday.
 You must renew your license by the last day of your birth month.
 The cost to renew any type of beauty license is $45.
 Continuing education hours are only required for renewing permanent makeup artist licenses and cosmetology instructor licenses.
 As a permanent makeup artist, you must earn five CEUs during each renewal period.
 Cosmetology continuing education is always recommended to stay current in the industry.

-The sooner you get started in cosmetology, the quicker you can benefit from the industrys growth.
-Between 2012 and 2022, O*Net predicts a 6% increase in cosmetology jobs in Kansas (2016).
-The average salary for a Kansas cosmetologist is $25,690 per year (Bureau of Labor Statistics, 2016).
+The sooner you get started in cosmetology, the quicker you can benefit from the industry's growth.
+Between 2018 and 2028, CareerOneStop predicts a 9% increase in cosmetology jobs nationally (2020).
+The average salary for a Kansas cosmetologist is $20,700 per year (Bureau of Labor Statistics, 2019).